 Magic in RPG’s can be approached in one of two primary fashions by the game system itself.
-These tworpg theory - magic ways are essentially defined as Magic as Technology and Technology as Magic.
+These two ways are essentially defined as Magic as Technology and Technology as Magic.
 The latter, Technology as Magic, starts in the known, the audience already has a fair idea of how it works, and works to create mystery by obscuring the knowledge of the audience of said technology with the ignorance of its characters often substituting mystical names for technological terms.
 Magic as Technology on the other hand, begins with the unknown and has to strain to quantify magic as technology using its own mystical terms.
 Basically one simply obscures known machinery and the other tries to construct said machinery from a fuzzy set of its own rules.
 It is from these core ideas that each builds its atmosphere and all other aspects of its magic.

 In the context of TRPGs (Tabletop Role-Playing Games) this means that the way the rules that govern the magic system and the flavor of that system will be dependent on which core idea it’s using.
 Fantasy TRPGs need a rule-system whether this system integrates certain aspects of the game such as magic into the core system or uses a separate more modular approach the system will have to deal with magic using rules.
 Essentially in fantasy-gaming the ill-logic of magic is logically structured.